 For more long term shoulder pain, great advice, information and rehabilitation that involves working on improving the muscle strength of your shoulder will likely be the key to getting great results.

 What exercises help shoulder impingement?

-So we know exercise is research proven to be just as effective as surgery for reducing pain and improving function (Saltychev et al. 2014).
-Whilst one specific study looked and demonstrated the effectiveness of eccentric exercises for the rotator cuff and concentric/eccentric exercises for the shoulder blade stabilisers (Holmgren et al. 2012) there’s no research that says exactly which exercises are particularly effective.
+So we know exercise is research-proven to be just as effective as surgery for reducing pain and improving function (Saltychev et al. 2014).
+Whilst one specific study looked at and demonstrated the effectiveness of eccentric exercises for the rotator cuff and concentric/eccentric exercises for the shoulder blade stabilisers (Holmgren et al. 2012) there’s no research that says exactly which exercises are particularly effective.